-Cubrid DB was quiet for a few years, but have returned with a bang.
-Fully featured, enterprise grade relational database with API’s for JDBC, PHP/PDO, ODBC, ADO.NET, OLEDB, Python, Perl, Ruby, C, and Node.js.
+Cubrid DB was quiet for a few years but has returned with a bang.
+Fully featured, enterprise-grade relational database with APIs for JDBC, PHP/PDO, ODBC, ADO.NET, OLEDB, Python, Perl, Ruby, C, and Node.js.
 It is an easy install on Windows and Linux and has a full suite of management tools as well.

 It has the following Main Features:

 - Multi-Version Concurrency Control enabling high performance and scalability, eliminating deadlocks

 - SQL-92 standard compliance and extended SQL syntaxes

 Check out more details at cubrid

 Another fully relational database (RDB) that features many ANSISQL standards.
 Firebird can run on Windows, Linux, and a few Unix platforms.
 FirebirdSQL has come a long way and through a few stages of development.
 As a result, it is now a fully-fledged RDB that can run with the big guns.
 Although Firebird may seem to be a little know database, it has a large following in certain industries.